isomerpages/imda-pixel/pages/AWS IMDA Joint Innovation Centre.md

         </td>
         <td style="border-top:0.75px solid lightgrey; border-bottom:0.75px solid lightgrey;">
             <br><b>Timothy Prugar, Pindrop</b>
-            <br>Timothy Prugar is a Technical Advisor, APJ at Pindrop, a leading voice authentication and fraud prevention company with offices in Singapore, London, and Atlanta.
+            <br><br>Timothy Prugar is a Technical Advisor, APJ at Pindrop, a leading voice authentication and fraud prevention company with offices in Singapore, London, and Atlanta.
 A patent holder in call validation, Tim sits on the Board of Directors of the Communication Fraud Control Association, a global network of telecommunications professionals combating fraud in the telecom space.
-Previously, Tim was the VP of Operations and Product Owner at Next Caller, leading the design and implementation of Next Caller's real-time call authentication and fraud detection product lines while serving as a member of the Executive Leadership Team.
-Next Caller was acquired by Pindrop in 2021.
-Tim holds a Bachelors Degree from Princeton University and a Masters Degree from Columbia University.
         </td>
     </tr>
 <tr>